Skip to content

 To remove a response, use the unrespond method.
 If the voice assistant is in waiting mode, the response won't be repeated in the subsequent interaction.
 Learn more about modes in Voice Assistant.

-def foo(handler: ResponseHandler):
+def download_update(handler: ResponseHandler):

 ...

-error = Response(text='No internet connection, retrying task...')
+error = Response('No internet connection, retrying...')

 handler.respond(error)